What’s the point of a business?

 The rollcall of corporate sinners during the Covid-19 pandemic has exposed how far actions can lag behind rhetoric when it comes to a business’s social responsibility.
 It is because of this gap that momentum is growing at local, national and international levels for effective stakeholder capitalism.

 The B Corp movement promises a new kind of business that is “legally required to consider the impact of their decisions on their workers, customers, suppliers, community, and the environment”.
-Danone recently became the first publicly listed company to adopt the ‘Entreprise à Mission’ status in France, whereby its social and environmental objectives are aligned with its purpose and set out in its articles of association.
+Danone recently became the first publicly listed company to adopt the ‘Entreprise à Mission’ status in France, whereby its social and environmental objectives are aligned with its corporate purpose and set out in its articles of association.

 In a recent interview with the FT’s Moral Money, Danone’s CEO Emmanuel Faber said that being a mission-driven company is a “competitive advantage”.